michauMiau/oculus-wine-linux/Oculus-Wine-Progress.md

 ---

-### LibOVRRT DLL Loading Failure (Error -3001)
+### Oculus Debug Tool Failure

-**Version reference:** 83.0.0.224.349

 **Issue:** Unable to load the core Oculus Runtime DLL (`LibOVRRT`).
 This error was observed when attempting to launch the **Oculus Debug Tool**, not during standard installation.

-**Root cause:** This is likely related to the absence of a running OVRService rather than a missing DLL file.
+This is likely related to the absence of a running OVRService rather than a missing DLL file.
 Without the base service layer initialized, the debug tool cannot access runtime components even if the DLL exists on disk.

-**Status:** 🔴 Dependent on Blocker #2 resolution

 ---